MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlElasticPoolDatabase.md

 ## DESCRIPTION
 The **Get-AzureRmSqlElasticPoolDatabase** cmdlet gets elastic databases in an elastic pool and their property values.
-You can specify the name of an elastic database in ssSDS to see the property values for only that database.
+You can specify the name of an elastic database in Azure SQL Database to see the property values for only that database.

 ## EXAMPLES